ember-engines/ember-asset-loader/README.md

 can actually have negative performance impact.
 Due to that, the recommendation is to pre-load all your assets in the server.

-Additionally, at build time we will generate a `node-asset-manifest` file that should be included in your SSR environment to ensure that your application can correctly access asset information.
+Additionally, at build time we will generate an `assets/node-asset-manifest.js` file that should be included in your SSR environment to ensure that your application can correctly access asset information.

 See the ["How to handle running in Node"](https://github.com/trentmwillis/ember-asset-loader/issues/21) issue for more